Blogs are the bread and butter of orthodox

 And if you're wondering whether you should stagger your publishing, or publish in monthly batches,

 my answer is, "think about your audience."
-SEO experts will tell you to stagger, and I think
+SEO orthodoxy will tell you to stagger, and I think

 staggering is fine if you publish a large number of shorter blogs to a highly engaged audience